Premedical Students

 Selecting the Right Courses

-Important Note: Each introductory course includes a laboratory component.
+Note: Each introductory course requires co-enrollment in a laboratory component.
 Enrollment in our laboratory sections is limited, so students may wish to build their schedule around their chemistry laboratory section.

 Selection should be based on a student's preparation in chemistry and their home college.

-1. If one semester of General Chemistry is needed, the requirement has been met.
+- If one semester of Introductory Chemistry is needed, the requirement is complete.

 Cornell University advises medical schools that completion of CHEM 2150 together with AP credit is equivalent to eight (8) credits of Introductory Chemistry; however, students are strongly urged to confirm in advance if their school(s) of choice will accept AP chemistry credit.